dcortesbcn-crypto/anateus-pleo/README.md

 - TC/C
 - Saga

+## Some annotations

+- In a project done by me some of the decisions that I will have taken differently will be:
+  - Use a more functional approach for errors that will help avoid nulls on the repository layer (Arrow for kotlin with Either)
+  - Use a hexagonal approach

 ## System Design For a real and Scalable Solution

 The first step composed by the job launched by a crontab will send the tasks to the queue system (for each provider a specific queue)